raft-tech/TANF-app/docs/Technical-Documentation/Architecture-Decision-Record/022-app-monitoring.md

 Performance monitoring in Sentry can greatly enhance backend application by providing real-time insights into how TANF app is performing.
 It tracks various metrics such as response time, database queries, and external API calls, with which we can identify performance bottlenecks to our backend app.

 A unique ability of Sentry is that it can link performance issues and group them together.
 This gives us the ability to attack and resolve more critical issues with highest impact first.
-Not only it can detect issues with web transactions, it also detects problems with DB queries as well as function regressions (if the duration of function has increased)
+Not only can it detect issues with web transactions, it also detects problems with DB queries as well as function regressions (if the duration of function has increased)

 ### Why Prometheus-Loki-Grafana

 Grafana shall provide a visualization dashboard for these various tools which will collect and aggregate performance metrics, system logs, and allow deeper analysis for all aspects of our systems: frontend, proxies, backend, databases, and even networking.
 Additionally, the development team will seek to hone a proactive alerting system for out-of-threshold issues and errors for improved visibility of system issues.

-The storing of system logs will allow more expedient troubleshooting and debugging that is currently out of reach with Cloud.gov's existing Kibana interface.
+The storing of system logs will allow more expedient troubleshooting and debugging that is currently out of reach with Cloud.gov's existing Kibana interface for logging.
 The ability to find and correlate log events is critical to technical analysis of faults, performance degradation, and system's overall health.

 By having our monitoring ecosystem take in performance metrics, we will garner performance metrics over time as opposed to simply a live snapshot as is currently provided.
 This will allow to spotting of anomolous or out-of-bounds behaviors such as out of memory, high memory, cpu spikes, and disk thrashing.